How do you define “healthy recipes?”

 Weight Watchers just changed their program.
 It now includes watching calories, saturated fats, sugars and protein.
 Love your recipes, are there plans to include saturated fats in the nutritional stats?

 Sigh.
 I strongly believe that Weight Watchers is wrong on this – that saturated fats are completely harmless and should not be singled out or limited.
 Weight Watchers has a way of always being a couple of years behind current science, and the SmartPoints program is a good example.
 But since this will make life easier for those who use Weight Watchers, I will go ahead and include saturated fat info for future recipes.
-I can’t go back through my existing 700 recipes though, so this will be for new recipes only.

 Why don’t you include cholesterol in your nutritional info?